 top of page

-I am a Ph.D.
-Candidate in Social Psychology at Florida State University.
-In July I will be joining the Social Psychology & Law Lab at Cornell University as a postdoctoral associate.
+I am a postdoctoral associate in the Social Psychology & Law Lab at Cornell University.

 My research uses a social cognitive approach to investigate mechanisms underlying intergroup phenomena, including police-community relations, political attitudes and behavior, and automatic attitude change.
-A central focus of my work is on physical threat processes and their influence on social behavior.
+A central focus of my work is on affective processes and their influence on social evaluation and behavior.
 For example, I find that people automatically associate police officers with physical threat, and that these associations can motivate defensive responses to officers.
-Other lines of research explore how threat perception shapes political outcomes such as support for political violence and authoritarian attitudes.
+Other lines of research explore how affective processes shape legal decision making and political outcomes such as support for political violence and authoritarian attitudes.

 bottom of page